Professor-G/LineDetect/README.md

     $ pip install LineDetect
 ```

 # [Documentation](https://linedetect.readthedocs.io/en/latest/)

 For technical details and an example of how to implement LineDetect, check out our [Documentation](https://linedetect.readthedocs.io/en/latest/).

-# Documentation

-For technical details and an example of how to implement LineDetect, check out the Documentation.

 # How to Contribute?